View All Locations

 These conditions may be caused by:

-Jessica treats patients at the Pelvic Health & Rehabilitation Clinic, which is located within Mercy Urology Clinic.
+Kiersten treats patients at the Pelvic Health & Rehabilitation Clinic, which is located within Mercy Urology Clinic.
 This allows for close collaboration and discussion with the physicians regarding patient care.
-Jessica has a unique skill set in that she is trained in pelvic floor internal assessment and treatment, which is a rare skill among physical therapists.
+Kiersten has a unique skill set in that she is trained in pelvic floor internal assessment and treatment, which is a rare skill among physical therapists.
 It provides another level of treatment, and also opens up the door to treat pain-based conditions successfully.

 The PT evaluation includes an extensive history and a thorough movement evaluation, which may include assessing the back, hips, pelvis and other structures.
 If indicated, it may also include an external and/or internal pelvic floor exam, which assesses the strength, endurance and coordination of the pelvic floor muscles; as well as palpation for tender and/or shortened muscles, which often are a source of pain.